The African Continental Free Trade Area (AfCFTA) – how to make it a game changer?

 Once operational, the AfCFTA will be the largest free trade area worldwide.
 It has the long-term potential to address many overarching development challenges in Africa, including the fight against poverty and unemployment but will generate both winners and losers and could also entail important implications for both intra- and extra-continental migration trends.
 The AfCFTA could, furthermore, be a useful platform to boost both AU-EU trade cooperation and regional integration in Africa, yet African Union (AU) member states will have to confront several challenges on the road to realising these benefits, including public policy measures to help companies and employees to adjust to structural changes induced by the AfCFTA.

-The event is part of a series of policy briefs and webinars ahead of the AU-EU summit, jointly organized by the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), the African Center for Economic Transformation (ACET), and the European Center for Development Policy and Management (ECDPM) with the financial support of the German Federal Ministry for Economic Cooperation and Development.
+The event was part of a series of policy briefs and webinars ahead of the AU-EU summit, jointly organized by the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), the African Center for Economic Transformation (ACET), and the European Center for Development Policy and Management (ECDPM) with the financial support of the German Federal Ministry for Economic Cooperation and Development.

 Hinweis / Please note